IBM/watson-voice-bot/README.md

 <!--Update the repo and tracking id-->
 [![Deploy to IBM Cloud](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/ptrikkur/CodePattern_VoiceBot.git)

-#### 1. Press the above ``Deploy to IBM Cloud`` button and then click on ``Deploy``.
+1. Press the above ``Deploy to IBM Cloud`` button and then click on ``Deploy``.

 <!--optional step-->
-#### 2. In Toolchains, click on Delivery Pipeline to watch while the app is deployed.
-Once deployed, the app can be viewed by clicking 'View app'.
+2. In Toolchains, click on `Delivery Pipeline` to watch while the app is deployed.
+Once deployed, the app can be viewed by clicking `View app`.
 ![](doc/source/images/toolchain-pipeline.png)

 <!--update with service names from manifest.yml-->
-#### 3. To see the app and services created and configured for this Code Pattern, use the IBM Cloud dashboard.
+3. To see the app and services created and configured for this Code Pattern, use the IBM Cloud dashboard.
 The app is named `CodePattern_VoiceBot-` with a unique suffix.
 The following services are created and easily identified by the `wvb-` prefix:
     * wvb-speechtotext
     * wvb-texttospeech
     * wvb-assistant

-#### 4. Import Conversation Workspace
+4. Import Conversation Workspace
   Follow Step [Import the Conversation workspace](#3-import-the-conversation-workspace) under the Section **Run Locally**

 ![](doc/source/images/application_name.png)

-#### 5. Configure Environment Variable
+5. Configure Environment Variable
-  Open the app starting with the name **CodePattern_VoiceBot** from under the [IBM Cloud Dashboard](https://console.bluemix.net/dashboard/apps/) by clicking on the Application name.
+  Open the app starting with the name `CodePattern_VoiceBot from under the [IBM Cloud Dashboard](https://console.bluemix.net/dashboard/apps/) by clicking on the Application name.

-  Click on **Runtime** on the left nav.
+  Click on `Runtime` on the left nav.

-  Select the **Environment Variables** tab.
+  Select the `Environment Variables` tab.

-  Scroll down and click on **Add**.
+  Scroll down and click on `Add`.

   ![](doc/source/images/add_env_variable.png)

-  Specify the Enviroment variable name as **WORKSPACEID** and insert the value Workspace Id of the Conversation workspace created in Step 4.
+  Specify the Enviroment variable name as `WORKSPACEID` and insert the value Workspace Id of the Conversation workspace created in Step 4.

-  Click Save and wait for the application to reload.
+  Click `Save` and wait for the application to reload.

 ## Run locally
 > NOTE: These steps are only needed when running locally instead of using the ``Deploy to IBM Cloud`` button.